CAD Validation: Comparing 3D CAD Models

 Language translation isn't always done right.
 CAD translation isn't always done right, either.

-CAD validation is the process of verifying that a translated CAD file matches the authority model for geometry and quality (GD&T).
-Essentially, is the design intent of the original product design unchanged?
+CAD validation is the process of verifying that a translated or revised CAD file matches the authority/native model.

 The authority CAD model is typically a native CAD file: CATIA, Creo, Inventor, NX, SolidWorks, etc.

-The translated CAD file is often a CAD-neutral file called a derivative: 3D PDF, ACIS, IGES, STEP, STL, QIF, etc.
+The translated CAD file is often a CAD-neutral file called a derivative: IGES, STEP, QIF, etc.

 What CAD validation checks for: